davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the percentage of completeness regarding missing hours in relation to expected contract hours on a weekly basis.
-Here’s a breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX expression calculates the percentage of completeness regarding timesheet submissions for employees.
+Here's a breakdown of what it does in simple business terms:

-1. **SUM(vw_missing_timesheet[MissingHours])**: This part adds up all the missing hours recorded in the `vw_missing_timesheet` table.
-Essentially, it tells us how many hours are missing from the timesheets.
+1. **SUM(vw_missing_timesheet[MissingHours])**: This part adds up all the hours that are missing from timesheets.
+Essentially, it tells us how many hours employees did not report.

-2. **[ExpectedContractHoursWeekly]**: This is a measure that represents the total number of hours that are expected to be worked in a week according to the contract.
+2. **[ExpectedContractHoursWeekly]**: This is a measure that represents the total number of hours that employees are expected to work in a week according to their contracts.

-3. **SUM(vw_missing_timesheet[MissingHours]) - [ExpectedContractHoursWeekly]**: Here, the expression calculates the difference between the total missing hours and the expected contract hours.
-If the result is positive, it indicates that the missing hours exceed what was expected.
+3. **SUM(vw_missing_timesheet[MissingHours]) - [ExpectedContractHoursWeekly]**: Here, we subtract the expected hours from the total missing hours.
+This calculation shows how many hours are missing beyond what is expected.
+If the result is positive, it indicates that employees are not meeting their expected hours.

-4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: The `DIVIDE` function takes the result from the previous step (the difference between missing hours and expected hours) and divides it by the expected contract hours.
-This gives us a ratio that represents how much of the expected hours are not being met due to missing timesheets.
-The third argument, `0`, ensures that if the expected hours are zero (to avoid division by zero), the result will simply be 0 instead of an error.
+4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: Finally, this part divides the result from the previous step by the expected contract hours.
+This gives us a ratio or percentage of how much of the expected hours are missing.
+The third argument (0) ensures that if the expected hours are zero (to avoid division by zero), the result will simply be 0 instead of an error.

-In summary, this measure calculates the proportion of missing hours compared to the expected hours, providing insight into how complete the timesheet submissions are.
-A higher percentage indicates a larger gap between expected and actual hours worked, which could signal issues with timesheet compliance or employee attendance.
+In summary, this measure calculates the percentage of expected working hours that are not being reported in timesheets.
+A higher percentage indicates a greater issue with timesheet compliance, while a lower percentage suggests better adherence to expected reporting.

 **`UniqueEmployeesPerUnit`**